GiuliaLanzillotta/ETH_SEARCH/README.md

 # ETH SEARCH
-The coolest ML powered search engine for a research collection
+About to be the coolest ML-powered search engine for a research collection